jglin001001/SeisDownload/README.md

 7. 测试是否添加成功lat、lon。

-In English: Download earthquake event data
+In English: Download earthquake event data(Achieve waveform display to display P/S arrival)
 1. download_event.
 Download the earthquake directory with the specified time and lowest magnitude from iris.
 Of course, you can also download seismic data of a specified area or a certain epicentral distance at a specified location.
 The directory will be saved as a txt format file (in the example, the station information is saved as 'earthquake_catalog.txt').
 The file contains event number, time, and location.
 Information, depth and magnitude.

 2. download_station.
 Download all station information in the specified area from iris.
 The station information will be saved as a txt file (in the example, the station information is saved as ‘station_info.txt’).
 The file contains the station network, station, station location coordinates and depth.